Zekee00a/Active-Directory-Configuration/README.md

 ## Objective

-The Active Directory and Splunk Integration Lab project aimed to establish a controlled environment by configuring an Ubuntu server to host SPlunk.
+The Active Directory and Splunk Integration Lab project aimed to establish a controlled environment by configuring an Ubuntu server to host Splunk.
 Set up a Windows Server 2022 as a domain controller with Active Directory, created user accounts, and deployed Splunk Universal Forwarder and Sysmon on both the Windows Server and a Windows 10 machine.
 Simulate a brute force attack on the Windows 10 machine through RDP and analyzed the logs in Splunk.

 ### Skills Learned